- What is Next Act?

 *If you are looking for theREP’s Young Playwright Contest please visit our School Page HERE

 theREP looks for scripts that use theatre to address injustices, inequities, and cultural collisions, providing a voice for the unheard on stage, in the workplace, the Capital Region and beyond.
 Scripts that engage art and social justice.
 Submission documents must be void of playwright’s name and contact information.
-Two plays will be selected from this submission process. to have readings (with an eye towards a potential future production) during the annual summit.
+Several plays will be selected from this submission process. to have virtual readings (with an eye towards a potential future production) during the annual summit in June 2021.

 2020 Next Act!
 New Play Summit Full-Length Readings